Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_System-Modelling/introduction.md

 that the model $M$ is accurately committed to code.
 One may regard verification and validation as conceptually separate processes.
 This point of view is perfectly fine for basic models.
-However, as one seeks to analyze complex system, one will often find that the modeling paradigms that one chooses to apply will have to be done with a keen eye on what the simulation models will look like as well as the hardware on which they will run.
+However, as one seeks to analyze complex systems, one will often find that the modeling paradigms that one chooses to apply will have to be done with a keen eye on what the simulation models will look like as well as the hardware on which they will run.